 Doctor Strange appears to be this but sometimes shows a dry and subtle sense of humor.

 The Vulture: Oooh, the magic show's about to start.
 I can't wait.

 Doctor Strange: Who mocks the mystic arts only proves himself the greater fool.
 Now, watch.

-Since Namor was not an available character by the time of the AvX Spec-Op, Jean Grey was placed in his stead.
+Since Namor was not an available character by the time of the AvX Spec-Op and Jean Grey had the fortune to be alive, she becomes part of the Phoenix Five in his stead.
 Jean's Phoenix Five costume is an amalgam of P5 Emma's chestpiece and P5 Cyclops' suit.
 Her P5 persona is essentially the Dark Phoenix, being the Epic Boss of the Avengers side after defeating P5 Cyclops.